nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 2. In the view that opens click the code of the group you wish to edit.

-To **add one or more members** to a local group, follow these steps in the group’s detail view.
+To **add one or more members** to a local group, follow these steps in the group's detail view.

 1. Click **Add Members**.

 2. In the window that opens add optional filters to your members search and click **Search**.
 Select the subsystems that you wish to add to the group and click **Add Selected**.

-To **remove members** from a local group, click **Remove** on the corresponding row on group you wish to be deleted in the group’s detail view and then click **Yes** in the confirmation dialog.
+To **remove members** from a local group, click **Remove** on the corresponding row on group you wish to be deleted in the group's detail view and then click **Yes** in the confirmation dialog.
 To remove all group members from the group, click **Remove All** and then click **Yes** in the confirmation dialog.

 ### 8.3 Changing the description of a Local Group